E numbers: which ones can I eat?

 E500-599: Various additives

-This group consists of acidity regulators, anti-caking agents, and raising agents.
-Acidity regulators ensure that the acidity level is not too high, anti-caking agents prevent clumping, and raising agents ensure that bread rises faster.
+This group consists of acidity regulators, anti-caking agents and raising agents.
+Acidity regulators control acidity, anti-caking agents prevent clumping and raising agents ensure that bread rises faster.

 | base | E500 | Sodium carbonate | |